meowsoni/Zotter/README.md

 **SUGGESTED HARDWARE** <br>
 Raspberry Pi Zero 2W <br>
-Waveshare 3.5" IPS Touch Screen for Raspberry Pi GPIO/SPI Waveshare 4.2" e-Paper Display*
+Waveshare 3.5" IPS Touch Screen for Raspberry Pi GPIO/SPI <br>
+Waveshare 4.2" e-Paper Display*

 *The problem with `curses` is that a text-based UI cannot draw on most of e-paper displays as they use `framebuffer` and raw pixel data.
 A translation layer would need to be built that could efficiently render a command line application such as Zotter on e-paper displays.
 Drawing a low-level bytemap is impractical as we need partial refresh support to avoid artifacting on e-Paper displays.